-The day-to-day work in developing the proposals for approval by the Board of Supervisors will generally continue to be carried out by the Standing Committees established under CESR.
-These are chaired by senior national representatives, usually a Member of the Board of Supervisors and bring together the national experts with support from the staff of the Authority, who act as rapporteurs for the Committees.
+The day-to-day work in developing proposals for approval by the Board of Supervisors will generally be carried out by the Standing Committees.
+These are chaired by senior national representatives (usually a Member of the Board of Supervisors) and bring together national experts with support from the staff of the Authority, who act as rapporteurs for the Committees.

 When considered necessary, ESMA may review the Standing Committees in place and if necessary re-organise or establish new Committees.

-On formation, the Standing Committee generally establishes a Consultative Working Group of market participants (practitioners, consumers and end-users) to provide technical advice to the expert group during the drafting process.
+After being formed, the Standing Committee generally establishes a Consultative Working Group of market participants (practitioners, consumers and end-users) to provide technical advice to the expert group during the drafting process.
 The market participants are experts drawn from across the European Member States.
-They are not intended to represent national or a specific firms interest and do not replace the important process of full consultation with all market participants and other stakeholders or the specific role of the Securities and Markets Stakeholder Group as set out in the Regulation.
+They are not intended to represent national or a specific firms interest and do not replace the important process of full consultation with all market participants and other stakeholders or the specific role of the Securities and Markets Stakeholder Group as set out in the ESMA Regulation.

-When a document is ready for public consultation, following approval by the Board of Supervisors, it is published on ESMA's website under the section consultations and a public hearing is often organised.
-In addition, ESMA will formally consult the Securities and Markets Stakeholder Group and any further competent authorities where necessary.
+When a document is ready for public consultation (following approval by the Board of Supervisors) it is published on ESMA's website under the section Consultations and a public hearing is often organised.
+In addition, ESMA formally consults the Securities and Markets Stakeholder Group and any further competent authorities where necessary.